 How to get there:

 By car: take from motorway A4 Amsterdam - Den Haag exit Leiden-Oost.
 Keep following the signs Leiden-Oost volgen and when you enter the city limits you are on the Hoge Rijndijk.
-After about a mile you see a Shell petrol station on the left and a Kwik-Fit garage on the right.
-Turn right into the street on the left of the Kwik-Fit garage (DO NOT cross the bridge) and you are at the Utrechtse Jaagpad.
+After about a mile you see a Shell petrol station on the left and an apartment building on the right.
+Turn right into the street in front of the apartment building (DO NOT cross the bridge) and you are at the Utrechtse Jaagpad.
 The shop is around the corner, along the canal (well, it is the Rhine, but you get my drift: nice old buildings and beautifull boats).

 From the N11 Alphen a/d Rijn - Leiden the exit is also Leiden-Oost and follow the instructions above.